peteroupc/html3dutil/doc/H3DU.GraphicsPath.md

 #### Parameters

 * `x` (Type: Number)<br>
-    X-coordinate of the center of the circle that the arc forms a part of.
+    X coordinate of the center of the circle that the arc forms a part of.
 * `y` (Type: Number)<br>
-    Y-coordinate of the circle's center.
+    Y coordinate of the circle's center.
 * `radius` (Type: Number)<br>
     Radius of the circle.
 * `startAngle` (Type: Number)<br>
     Starting angle of the arc, in radians.
-0 means the positive X-axis, &pi;/2 means the positive Y-axis, &pi; means the negative X-axis, and &pi;\*1.5 means the negative Y-axis.
+0 means the positive X axis, &pi;/2 means the positive Y axis, &pi; means the negative X axis, and &pi;\*1.5 means the negative Y axis.
 * `endAngle` (Type: Number)<br>
     Ending angle of the arc, in radians.
 * `ccw` (Type: Boolean)<br>